magcode/mqtt-tools/remotekeys/readme.md

 ![image](docs/image.jpg)

 You need a linux machine.
-It is verfied working with Debian 10.
+It is verified working with Debian 10.

 # Step 1: Download
 You need to [install NodeJS before](https://nodejs.org/en/download/package-manager).